Tutok Treze

-Tutok 13 (pronounced as Tutok Trese / lit.
-Focus Thirteen) is a Philippine television news broadcasting show broadcast by IBC.
+Tutok Treze (lit.
+Focus Thirteen (in Portuguese)) is a Philippine television news broadcasting show broadcast by IBC.
 It was premiered on February 25, 2019, coinciding with the network's relaunch, replacing News Team 13.

-The 60-minutes revamped news program focuses on delivering the latest national news stories and specialized news packages and feature stories on health, sports, travel, business, science and technology, entertainment, lifestyle, culture and the lighter side of the news.
+The 60-minutes early evening news program focuses on delivering the latest national news stories and specialized news packages and feature stories on health, sports, travel, business, science and technology, entertainment, lifestyle, culture and the lighter side of the news.

+On April 13, 2026, the program rebranded and moved to a pre-evening timeslot as part of the network's news division strategic rebranding to cater "Gen Z" and millennial audiences who tuned in both free TV and digital platforms.